far/spamgun/README.md

 =======

 Spamming machine
-	SPAM gun

-	Spamming subscribers with some pieces of information.
+Notifying subscribers with some pieces of information via Email.

  *event-based (POE library)
-	*configuration (threads per mailserver, timeouts etc)
-	*custom templates system
+ *configuration (mailservers pool, timeouts etc) *custom templates system

 It was made only for customers notifications, not for spam.
-	Use it on your own risk!!!

 2003